50+ vendor bills and no control? Here’s how to automate accounts payable

 Your bookkeeper now has to sort through each one, match it to the correct property, verify the amount against any existing work orders, code it to the right expense category, enter it into your accounting system, and schedule it for payment.
 Across a 300-door portfolio, this process repeats for 50 to 80 vendor invoices every month.
 Each one is a manual touchpoint with its own potential for error, delay, or misallocation.

 1. Every invoice must be coded to a specific property.
-A plumbing repair at Building A cannot hit Building B's P&L. This seems straightforward until you are processing 60 invoices per month across 15 properties, and the vendor's invoice says "123 Main Street, Unit 4".
-At the same time, your system lists the property as "Main Street Apartments."
+A plumbing repair at Building A cannot hit Building B's P&L. This seems straightforward until you are processing 60 invoices per month across 15 properties, and the vendor's invoice says "123 Main Street, Unit 4" while your system lists the property as "Main Street Apartments."
 Every naming mismatch requires manual lookup and verification.

 2. Some invoices are split across multiple properties.
 A landscaping company that services four properties under one contract sends a single invoice.
 Your bookkeeper splits it based on the allocation terms, which may vary by door count, square footage, or flat rate.
 A wrong split means four owner statements carry incorrect figures.